Skip to main content

 • International Standards on Auditing

-The Companies Act 2018 states that the financial statements of all companies, except small private companies, must be audited annually by a licensed member of ICPAR.
+The Companies Act, 2018 requires that the financial statements of all companies, except small private companies, be subject to an annual statutory audit conducted by a licensed auditor.

-Article 3 of the Law on the Institute of Certified Public Accountants (ICPAR) No. 11 of 2008 establishes ICPAR with the mandate to adopt and implement auditing standards in Rwanda.
-The law requires that auditing standards in Rwanda be consistent with ISA issued by the IAASB.
+Article 3 of the Law on the Institute of Certified Public Accountants (ICPAR) No. 11 of 2008 designates ICPAR as the auditing standard setter in Rwanda and requires that auditing standards applied in the jurisdiction be consistent with the International Standards on Auditing (ISA) issued by the IAASB.

 Current Status: Adopted